Today I’m going to talk about oats and oatmeal. You’ll discover:

 - The “steel cut” oats are the healthiest and make sure you see “gluten-free” on the label.

 - If you’re going to have oats, better to have it in the evening instead of the morning because it contains tryptophan and melatonin, both of which cause you to relax and sleep.

-- Lastly, because oats tend to have glyphosates, a cancer-causing, and toxic herbicide, I would limit its intake.
+- Lastly, because oats tend to have glyphosates, carcinogenic, and toxic herbicides, I would limit their intake.

-And if you’d like more information about improving your cholesterol, blood sugar, or increasing your energy levels, click on this special link.
+And if you’d like more information about supporting healthy cholesterol, and blood sugar, or increasing your energy levels, click on this special link.
 It will help you achieve your health goals, with the least amount of effort, time, and money.

 - Chasing Away Insomnia with a Bowl of Oatmeal https://www.psychologytoday.com/blog/the-antidepressant-diet/201411/chasing-away-insomnia-bowl-oatmeal